yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/managed-integrations.md

 ### Manage integrations

-You can add, edit, and delete export configurations for the following tools.
+You can add and delete export configurations for the following tools.
 You can't delete a configuration that is assigned to a cluster.

 {{< tabpane text=true >}}